 If you don’t have dental insurance, a dental savings plan is an excellent alternative.
 These are not insurance plans but rather membership programs that give you access to discounts on dental services.
 For a low annual fee, you can receive significant savings—often between 10% and 60%—on a wide range of treatments, including dental implants.
 It’s a simple and effective way to reduce your overall costs without the complexities of traditional insurance, like waiting periods or annual maximums.

-Important Questions to Ask Your Provider
+Key Questions to Ask Your Dentist About Cost

 When you go in for your consultation, it’s the perfect time to get all your financial questions answered.
 Being prepared will help you feel in control of the process.
 Don’t hesitate to have an open conversation with the office’s financial coordinator.